Cosmian/tee-tools/rafs_tool/README.md

 $ sudo ./rafs-tool proxy --client-public-key key.pub
 ```

+The quote and the public key of the trusted environment will be generated in the  `shared` directory.

 The `client-public-key` value has to be generated first.
 The proxy will encrypt the files from `output_plain` into `output_enc` using that key.
 You can first generated that key as follow:

 ```console